lsst-dm/dmtn-021/index.rst

 This allows us to circumvent *FT*-ing the two exposures :math:`I_1` and :math:`I_2`, which could lead to artifacts due to masked and/or bad pixels.
-Finally, the resulting PSF of :math:`D^\prime`, important for detection and measurement of ``diaSources``, is simply the convolution of the PSF of :math:`D` with :math:`\phi`.
+Finally, the resulting PSF of :math:`D^\prime`, important for detection and measurement of ``DIA sources``, is simply the convolution of the PSF of :math:`D` with :math:`\phi`.

 2.3.
 Comparison of diffim decorrelation and Zackay, et al (2016).